neilay-khasnabish/COVID-19/README.md

 # COVID-19
-This model is an one-step ahead predictor
-This model cannot predict over a long horizon
+This model is an one-step ahead predictor.
+This model cannot predict over a long horizon.

 Steps to run the codes:
 1. Please download the latest time series data from John Hopkins University's repository, and medAge.csv, Temp.csv and WorldCountryNames.csv from our repository